 Iran has published a ten-point list that states, among other things, that the United States should accept that Iran can enrich uranium and that the United States should lift all sanctions.

-But on Wednesday evening, local time in Sweden, the White House said that the list does not correspond to the conditions that the United States agreed to in order to pause the war.
+But on Wednesday evening, local time in Sweden, the White House said the list did not correspond to the conditions the United States agreed to for pausing the war.

 Trump wrote on Truth Social that "a series of agreements, lists and letters are being sent out by people who have nothing to do with the U.S.-Iran negotiations," adding: